-The Audi Q2 stacks up pretty well when it comes to residual values, with even the most expensive models retaining more than 40 per cent.
-Those most in demand are set to be the big 2.0-litre diesels, but the 1.0-litre petrol should be a safe buy, too, thanks to predicted residual values of around 48 per cent over three years.
-The Mazda doesn't perform as well, although all versions still retain at least 39 per cent of their value over the same time period.
+The Audi Q2 stacks up pretty well when it comes to residual values, with even the most expensive models retaining more than 40% over 3-years and 36,000 miles.
+Those most in demand are set to be the big 2.0-litre diesels, but the 1.0-litre petrol should be a safe buy, too, thanks to predicted residual values of around 48% over three years.

 In this review

 - 1Audi Q2 reviewThe Audi Q2 crossover brings style, class and big-car features to the small crossover class, but at a cost

 - 2Engines, performance and drivePlenty of advanced, efficient engines.
 Drive can be fun, but bigger wheels and sports suspension make it bumpy

 - 3MPG, CO2 and Running Costs - currently readingLightweight construction boosts running costs to A3 hatchback levels

 - 4Interior, design and technologyThe Audi Q2 leads the way when it comes to interior style, quality and tech, although you have to pay for the latter